yan-soon/tp/docs/DeveloperGuide.md

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

-The rest of the App consists of four components.
+The rest of the App consists of five components.

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.